AhmadAmerBakran/rpn_calculator/README.md

-RPN Calculator
-This RPN (Reverse Polish Notation) Calculator app is developed as a mobile application assignment for the course at Business Academy Southwest, Denmark.
-It's designed to offer a straightforward method for performing calculations using the reverse Polish notation, where operators follow their operands.
-This method allows for the elimination of parentheses as long as each operator has a fixed number of operands.

-Getting Started

-The RPN Calculator is built with Flutter, making it cross-platform and capable of running on both Android and iOS devices.
-To get started with this project, ensure you have Flutter installed on your machine.
-For detailed instructions on setting up Flutter, refer to the Flutter documentation.

 # RPN Calculator

 This RPN (Reverse Polish Notation) Calculator app is developed as a mobile application assignment for the course at Business Academy Southwest, Denmark.
 It's designed to offer a straightforward method for performing calculations using the reverse Polish notation, where operators follow their operands.
 This method allows for the elimination of parentheses as long as each operator has a fixed number of operands.